zzxwill/oss/intl.en-US/Developer Guide/Access and control/Access control.md

     -   Action

         Actions fall into three categories.

-Service-level action is GetService used to list all buckets belongs to the user.
+        -   Service-level action is GetService, which is used to list all buckets belongs to the user.
         -   Bucket-level actions include oss:PutBucketAcl and oss:GetBucketLocation.
 The action objects are buckets and the action names correspond to the involved interfaces in a one-to-one manner.
         -   Object-level actions include oss:GetObject, oss:PutObject, oss:DeleteObject, oss:DeleteObject, and oss:AbortMultipartUpload.
         To authorize actions for a type of object, you can select one or more of the preceding actions.
 Additionally, all action names must be prefixed with "oss:", as mentioned in the preceding example.
 Action is a list and there can be multiple Actions.
 The mapping between Actions and APIs is as follows: